-Dental practices are required to notify and register any equipment producing ionising radiation with the Health and Safety Executive (HSE) (Northern Ireland).
-A review of records evidenced the practice had registered with the HSE.
+Dental practices are required to notify and register any equipment producing ionising radiation with the Health and Safety Executive Northern Ireland (HSENI).
+A review of records evidenced the practice had registered with the HSENI.

-The equipment inventory evidenced that the practice has four surgeries, each of which has an intra-oral x-ray machine.
+The practice has four surgeries each of which has an intra-oral x-ray machine and the equipment inventory reflected this.